ipni/specs/reader-privacy.md

 *multiaddrs* with some other possible provider-related information in the future.
 In order to make a sense of that payload, a passive observer would need to get hold of the original `peerID` that isn't revealed during the communication round.
 It's important to note that `ProviderRecord`s are cacheable and hence this rountrip can be avoided most of the times;
-* Using a key derived from the `peerID`, the client will decrypt `ProviderRecord`s and then reach out to the provider directly to fetch the desired content;
+* Using the key derived from the `peerID`, the client will decrypt `ProviderRecord`s and then reach out to the provider directly to fetch the desired content;
 * The client might choose to fetch additional `Metadata` that is supplied to IPNI in Advertisements.
 That will require another lookup round by `hash(ProviderRecordKey)` to get `enc(Metadata, ProviderRecordKey)` in response.